Lifestyle & longevity

 Dr. Susan Carter, MD: Endocrinologist & Longevity Expert

-Perfect Bars aren’t automatically “healthy” — despite whole-food ingredients like nut butter and honey, their glycemic load can trigger an insulin response that’s nearly identical to a candy bar when eaten outside intense training.
-An endocrinologist explains how sugar sources, sweeteners, and even snack format (bar vs. shake) shape satiety, fat burning, and metabolic health. ...
+Perfect Bars are not automatically “healthy.”
+Despite whole-food ingredients like nut butter and honey, their sugar and calorie load can, for some people, raise glucose and insulin similarly to other high-sugar snacks when eaten away from hard training.[2]
+An endocrinologist explains how sugar sources, sweeteners, and even snack format (bar vs. shake) can shape satiety, ...

 What is the difference between magnesium citrate and magnesium glycinate?